Audi e-gas – new fuel

 The Company is establishing a portfolio of sustainable sources of energy as part of its Audi e-gas project.
 Renewably generated electricity from wind or solar power, water and carbon dioxide are used to produce hydrogen and synthetic methane, the Audi e-gas.
 The plant that Audi has built in Werite near Emsland is now in the commissioning phase.
-It produces the fuel for the first CNG model from Audi, the new A3 Sportback g-tron, which will be launched before the end of the year.
+It produces the fuel for the first CNG model from Audi, the new A3 Sportback g-tron.

 The e-gas plant’s work comprises two major process steps: electrolysis and methanation.
 In the first step, the plant’s three electrolyzers use renewably generated electricity to split water into hydrogen and oxygen.
 The hydrogen could one day power fuel-cell vehicles.
 The infrastructure for this is not yet in place, however, which brings us to the second process step.
 The hydrogen is then reacted with CO2 to produce synthetic methane, or Audi e-gas.
 It is virtually identical to fossil natural gas and thus can be distributed via the German natural gas network to CNG filling stations for sale.